JeroenP87/BlockAbusiveWAFHosts/README.md

 -Logic app that sends entities from the Sentinel incident to the function app

--C# code running on a function consumption plan
+-C# code running on a function plan in Azure, you can use Visual Studio Community to deploy it.

 -Custom WAF Deny rule with the name "BlockedIPs", match type IP address, variable RemoteAddr